 The total value of the pipeline is shown in the Active Pipeline view and represents the expected total value of all Sales Projects, related to any filters applied.

 Weighted Pipeline Value

 The weighted pipeline value is calculated by taking the sales project value multiplied by their probability percentage.
-This is visible in the Active Pipeline View and hovering over this amount will show you:

 - weighted Pipeline amount